Mittagong

 PROFILE FAQ

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified eleven projects likely affecting the region.
-Notable initiatives include the Bowral and District Hospital Redevelopment - Stage 2, Bowral Sewage Treatment Plant Upgrade, Retford Farm Stormwater Detention Basin, and Bowral to Moss Vale 700mm Water Main Duplication.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified eleven projects potentially influencing the region.
+Notable ones are: Bowral and District Hospital Redevelopment - Stage 2, Bowral Sewage Treatment Plant Upgrade, Retford Farm Stormwater Detention Basin, and Bowral to Moss Vale 700mm Water Main Duplication.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.